Dix Park: Inter-Tribal Pow Wow

-The Dix Park Inter-Tribal Pow Wow is an annual event that recognizes the ancestral ties of the Coharie, Cherokee, Haliwa-Saponi, Lumbee, Meherrin, Occaneechi, Sappony and Waccamaw-Siouan to the land.
+The Dix Park Inter-Tribal Pow Wow is an annual event that recognizes the ancestral ties of the Coharie Intra-tribal Council, Inc., Eastern Band of Cherokee Indians, Haliwa-Saponi Indian Tribe, Lumbee Tribe of North Carolina, Meherrin Indian Tribe, Occaneechi Band of the Saponi Nation, Sappony and Waccamaw Siouan Indians to the land.
 The city held its first native land blessing and acknowledgment ceremony in 2020, followed by the inaugural pow wow in 2021.
 Canceled in 2024, the event returned in 2025 with music, dance, and cultural programming organized in partnership with the City of Raleigh’s Office of Equity and Inclusion and tribal representatives.

 WRAL Nights of Lights

 From 2020 through 2022, the Park hosted the WRAL Nights of Lights, a 1.3-mile drive-through holiday light experience produced by Capitol Broadcasting Company in partnership with the City of Raleigh.
 The event featured themed light displays, a 250-foot illuminated tunnel, and special nights for bicycles and pedestrians.
 The festival drew tens of thousands of visitors and included a charity 5K run and walk.
 The Nights of Lights event was paused after 2022 while organizers evaluated future plans for its location.